 Once part of the rural Belmont shire, Carina Heights has the Belmont private psychiatric hospital near the corner of Creek and Old Cleveland Roads.
 The hospital is on a rise known once as Carina Heights.
 On the east side of Creek Road there is the Carindale drive-in shopping centre.
 Also just outside Carina Heights there is the Carina shopping strip in Old Cleveland Road.
 A small local shopping area is in Winstanley Street, the middle of Carina Heights.
 South of the hospital where there was the Catholic church and school there is now a townhouse estate.

-The census population of Carina Heights in 2011 was 6110.
-Townhouses, flats and semi-detached dwellings were 37% of the total housing stock.
+Townhouses, flats and semi-detached dwellings were 37% of the total housing stock at the 2011 census.